loader image

 Russian Twists:

-This exercise is designed to strengthen the core muscles.
-The starting position is the same as for a sit-up, but the legs are bent and lifted slightly off the floor.
-Now hold a weight in front of your chest.
-You can use weight plates, medicine balls, kettlebells or similar items.
-Now turn your upper body alternately to the left and right and touch the floor to the side of you with the weight.
+This exercise is used to strengthen the core muscles.
+The starting position is the same as for a sit-up, but the legs are bent and slightly lifted off the floor.
+Now a weight is held in front of the chest; weight plates, medicine balls, kettlebells or similar things can be used as weight.
+Now we turn the upper body alternately to the left and to the right and touch the floor to the side of us with the weight.

 Rx’d; as Rx’d (as prescribed; as written):

-Workouts are defined with a certain weight, if you then perform the WOD as defined, you perform it Rx'd, i.e. as prescribed.
-If you fail to do this, you have to scale the weight or replace the exercise with a lighter one.
+Workouts are assigned with a specific weight.
+If you then perform the WOD as it was assigned, you perform it 'Rx'd', i.e. as prescribed.
+If you can't manage this, you have to scale the weight or replace the exercise with an easier one.

 Samson Stretch:

-This exercise is used to stretch the hip flexors.
-Take a big lunge forward with one leg, with your lower leg and thigh at a 90° angle and your back knee touching the floor.
-Now interlace your fingers and stretch your arms over your head so that your palms are facing the ceiling and raise your shoulders at the same time.
-Hold each leg for 15-30 seconds.
+This exercise is used to stretch the hip flexor.
+Take a large lunge forward with one leg, with the lower and upper thigh at a 90° angle, the rear knee can touch the floor.
+Now interlock your fingers and stretch your arms over your head so that the palms of your hands are pointing towards the ceiling and lift your shoulder at the same time.
+Hold for 15-30 seconds per leg.

 Santa Cruz, CA: